streetpea/chiaki-ng/docs/setup/controlling.md

 ## Default Controller Profile

-The easiest way to configure all of the necessary shortcuts for `chiaki4deck` is to copy the profile I have created in the `COMMUNITY LAYOUTS` tab.
+The easiest way to configure all of the necessary shortcuts for `chiaki-ng` is to copy the profile I have created in the `COMMUNITY LAYOUTS` tab.

 1. Click the current layout box (it says: *Browse Community Layouts for games without official controller support* underneath it).